nobruinfo/midnightmega/readme.md

 * proof of concept reading files, sectors, tracks
 * proof of concept writing files, sectors, tracks
 * refactoring for code runtime optimisation

+# bugs

+* reading/writing .d81 always takes two logical sectors at once, writing of a single one should first read its accompaigning one
+* reading the last sector 39 results in side 1 and an invalid next track